solana-foundation/developer-content/docs/toolkit/projects/web-app.md

 title: Web App with a Program Connection
 sidebarSortOrder: 5
 sidebarLabel: Web App
+seoTitle: "How to create a Solana web app"
 description:
   "How to create a web app for Solana program development with the "create solana dapp" tool"